aaminu/aws-bootcamp-cruddur-2023/journal/week3.md

  --password <password> \
  --permanent
 ```
-Or if you like the CLI like me, you can use the following command to register and confirm the user
+Or if you like the cli like me, you can use the following command to register and confirm the user
 ```bash
  $ aws cognito-idp sign-up \
   --client-id <your-client-id> \